-23. Changes of Employment
+2325.
+Changes of Employment/Address

 Respondent shall, at all times, keep the Board informed of respondent's business and residence addresses.
-Respondent shall notify the Board in writing, through the assigned probation monitor, of any and all changes of employment, location, and address within thirty (30) days of such change.
+Respondent shall notify the Board in writing, through the assigned probation monitor, of any and all changes of employment, location, and address within thirty (30) fifteen (15) days of such change.

-24. Tolling for Out-of-State Practice, Residence or Extension of Probation for In-State Non-Practice
+2426.
+Tolling for Non practice, Out-of-State Practice or Residence or Extension of Probation for In-State Non-Practice while on probation.

-In the event respondent should leave California to reside or to practice outside the State or for any reason-should respondent stop practicing psychology in California, respondent shall notify the Board or its designee in writing within ten (10) days of the dates of departure and return or the dates of non-practice within to California.
+In the event respondent should cease practicing psychology, leave California to reside or to practice outside the State or for any reason-should respondent stop practicing psychology in California, respondent shall notify the Board or its designee in writing within ten (10) days of the dates of the change, or departure and return or the dates of non-practice within to California.
 Non-practice is defined as any period of time exceeding thirty days in which respondent is not engaging in any activities defined in Sections 2902 and 2903 of the Business and Professions Code.
 During periods of non-practice, the probationary period is tolled and respondent's license or registration shall be placed on inactive status.
 The probationary period will not commence again until respondent activates his or her license and resumes practicing psychology in the state of California.
 However, the Board may require respondent to complete certain terms of probation that are not associated with active practice and respondent will be required to pay cost recovery and restitution as ordered.
-All provisions of probation other than the quarterly report requirements, restitution, cost recovery, and coursework requirements, shall be held in abeyance until respondent resumes practice in California.
-All provisions of probation shall recommence on the effective date of resumption of practice in California, and the term of probation shall be extended for the period of time respondent was out of state.
+All provisions of probation other than the quarterly report requirements, restitution, cost recovery, and submission to biological fluid testing and coursework requirements, shall be held in abeyance until respondent resumes practice in California.
+All provisions of probation shall recommence on the effective date of resumption of practice in California., and the term of probation shall be extended for the period of time respondent was out of state.
+Any periods of non-practice shall not apply to the reduction of the probationary term.